Get Your Connecticut Medical Marijuana Card With My MMJ Doctor

 The DCP’s regulations on medical marijuana have set out a process by which public members can petition the Board of Physicians to recommend additional medical conditions to the list of conditions that qualify for the medicinal use of marijuana.

-Laws Concerning the Use of Cannabis in Connecticut
+Cannabis Laws in Connecticut

 Connecticut set some rules and regulation that provides immunity from state criminal and civil penalties for physicians, patients, caregivers, dispensaries, and producers who act responsibly by the law.
 Patients must have qualifying medical conditions to engage in the palliative use of marijuana and must be state residents.
 As recreational cannabis is also legal in the state, there are rules associated with it.